Irina Slavina (journalist)

-On 2 October 2020, Slavina died through self-immolation in front of the building of the Main Directorate of the Ministry of Internal Affairs of Russia for the Nizhny Novgorod Oblast (opposite the Gorkovskaya metro station).
+On 2 October 2020, Irina Slavina died through self-immolation in front of the building of the Main Directorate of the Ministry of Internal Affairs of Russia for the Nizhny Novgorod Oblast (opposite the Gorkovskaya metro station).

 Biography

 Irina Vyacheslavovna Kolebanova was born in Gorky (now Nizhny Novgorod), USSR on 8 January 1973.

 Slavina graduated from Nizhny Novgorod State Pedagogical University in 1997.
 From 1995 to 2003, she worked as a teacher of Russian language and Russian Literature at the schools of Nizhny Novgorod.
 Also, she studied journalism from the University of the Russian Academy of Education (URAO), and from 2003 she became a journalist.